GerritCodeReview/gerrit/Documentation/dev-readme.txt

 Gerrit Code Review - Developer Setup
 ====================================

-Apache Maven or Facebook Buck is needed to compile the code, and an SQL database to house the review metadata.
+Facebook Buck is needed to compile the code, and an SQL database to house the review metadata.
 H2 is recommended for development databases, as it requires no external server process.

 Getting the Source